acautin/distributed-state-example/README.md

 ## Assumptions ##

 1. A new node is connected to the cluster before start processing requests.
-2. If a node is disconnected, is killed and don't process more requests.
+2. If a node is disconnected, is killed and stops processing requests.
 3. At least 2 nodes needs to be alive for the system to work.

 ## Implementation details ##